libp2p/docs/content/concepts/transports/overview.md

 ---
-title : "Overview"
+title : "What are Transports"
 description: "The foundational protocols that move bits around are called transports, and one of libp2p's core requirements is to be transport agnostic.
 Learn about the transport protocols in libp2p."
 weight: 70
 aliases:
     - /concepts/transports/
 ---

-## What are transports?
+## Overview

 When you make a connection from your computer to a machine on the internet, chances are pretty good you're sending your bits and bytes using TCP/IP, the